alpiua/gopass-i3wm/README.md

 ### Afterwords
 I hope someone will find this package useful
-Feel free to use it, improve and leave comments
+Feel free to use it, improve and leave comments.
+Please, point me out if I missed something important.
 No warranty, using of this package assume you know what you are doing ;)